VivyTeam/vivy-components/README.md

 Essentially all you need is to create your component and link it together with the current stories in `stories/index.stories.js`.

-## Automated deployment
+## Automated Deployment

 Deployment for the component library is an automated process requiring three separate tasks:

-- Deployment to Github
+- Testing: Building, linting, and unit testing code
-- Building and deploying to NPM
+- Packaging: Deploying the npm package
-- Building and deploying to Github Pages
+- Website: Deploying storybook static assets to Github pages

-These tasks are automatically ran using [Circle CI](https://circleci.com/gh/UvitaTeam/) whenever a PR is accepted into the master branch.
+All tasks are ran using [Circle CI](https://circleci.com/gh/UvitaTeam/) whenever any changes are detected (excluding the master branch).
+Both the packaging and website steps are only triggered when a new tag is added to the project.
+To handle releases we use Github's release interface which will automatically run the steps necessary to make new changes available.

 ## Tech Used